Nodli/CodeSamples/README.md

 ## vec2 / vec3
-Simple implementations of vec2 and vec3 classes similar to the GLSL standard Both struct are kept as POD to allow easy type punning to float arrays
+Simple implementations of vec2 and vec3 classes similar to the GLSL standard struct are kept POD to allow easy type punning to float arrays

-## IO\_PPM
-A buffer class with .ppm image import and export functions